 Porthos has been recognised by the European Union as a Project of Common Interest.
 For more information, please visit this webpage of the European Commission.

-Porthos is currently focussing on three main issues.
-These issues must be concluded so that a final investment decision (FID) can be taken in the second half of 2022:
+Porthos is currently mainly focussing on the permit procedures and technical details.
+These issues must be concluded so that a final investment decision (FID) can be taken by the end of 2022.

 As soon as the investment decision has been taken, the construction of the infrastructure will start.
 It is expected that the system will be operational by 2024/2025.